SENESCYT Registration for Professional Visas: Why Your Degree Might Be Rejected

 | Apply for professional visa | While SENESCYT processes | 2-4 weeks |

-Start with the documents that take longest and have no expiration (degree, ISCED certificate).
+Start with the documents that take longest and have no expiration (degree, field of study document).
 Save the FBI check for last because it has a 180-day clock.

 What Happens If Your University Is Not Recognized

-1. Appeal with additional documentation.
+1. Challenge the denial with additional documentation.
 If your institution has a form of accreditation that SENESCYT did not recognize, you can submit documentation from your country's education authority explaining the accreditation framework.
 This works in cases where the institution is legitimately accredited but uses a system SENESCYT is unfamiliar with.
+Since the denial is an administrative act, general Ecuadorian administrative law (Codigo Organico Administrativo) gives you the right to file a recurso de reposicion (reconsideration request) with SENESCYT or a recurso de apelacion (appeal to a higher authority).

 - The investment visa requires $48,200 in qualifying investments but no degree